bartke/tributary/README.md

 - network nodes send events through Go channels through their in and out ports
 - networks can be created dynamically with a lua based runtime

-Simple Sliding Windows using SQL
+Possibility of simple **sliding windows** and event aggregate and join queries using SQL Databases
 - includes examples for windowing and query pipelines using Gorm.
 Working with sqlite/mysql
   - implement sliding windows with time or limit based query conditions
 - clear window after alert successfully sent from next network node
 - filter outputs to avoid duplicates

-Example use cases
+Example **use cases**
+- ingest customer actions from distributed systems that communicate event driven over a message bus
 - pipe aggregate customer actions back onto a message bus based on query criteria
-- alert to slack or telegram
+- send alerts to slack/telegram, http callbacks
+- start workflows based on aggregate customer actions

 ## Examples